-I currently source my organic fabric from Wazoodle which manufactures all of its fabrics in North America; the fabrics I specifically use for my products are made in Bensalem, Pennsylvania.
+I currently source my organic cotton fleece fabric from Wazoodle which manufactures all of its fabrics in North America; the fabrics I specifically use for my products are made in Bensalem, Pennsylvania.
 They’re labeled as: BPA free, PFAs free, PFOAs free, and CPSIA compliant (I know this is a lot of acronyms!
 But they are here for you just in case you are interested in investigating further on your own).
-When I first started sourcing fabric from Wazoodle, they also labeled their fabrics as GOTS certified, but it seems that they haven't maintained that certification at this time.
+When I first started sourcing fabric from Wazoodle, they also labeled this fabric as GOTS certified, but it seems that they haven't maintained that certification at this time.
 I hope they get re-certified soon, but I am still glad to source my organic fabric from a US manufacturer instead of outsourcing to another country; at minimum I can reduce the carbon emissions from the shipping.

 Organic cotton also has a smaller carbon footprint.
 This fabric comes from a renewable resource and requires less energy to produce than the other fabric options in this post.
 Organic cotton also uses 91 percent less water to produce than non-organic cotton!

 Most styles have the option of paying a little bit more for this lining option.
 The higher cost is because the cotton fleece is organic which is more expensive to source than other fabrics.